siyul-park/uniflow/README.md

 ## 📚 Learn More

-- [Getting Started](./docs/getting_started.md): Introduction to CLI installation and workflow management.
+- [Getting Started](./docs/getting_started.md): Introduces CLI installation and workflow management.
-- [Key Concepts](./docs/key_concepts.md): Explanation of basic concepts such as nodes, connections, ports, and packets.
+- [Key Concepts](./docs/key_concepts.md): Explains the fundamental concepts such as nodes, connections, ports, and packets.
-- [Architecture](./docs/architecture.md): Detailed explanation of node specification loading and workflow execution process.
+- [Architecture](./docs/architecture.md): Details the process of loading node specifications and executing workflows.
-- [User Extensions](./docs/user_extensions.md): Guide on adding new features and integrating existing services.
+- [User Extensions](./docs/user_extensions.md): Guides on adding new features and integrating with existing services.

 ## 🌐 Community and Support

-For questions about the project or if you need support, please use the following channels:
+For questions or support regarding the project, use the following channels:

 - [Discussion Forum](https://github.com/siyul-park/uniflow/discussions): Share questions and feedback.
 - [Issue Tracker](https://github.com/siyul-park/uniflow/issues): Submit bug reports and feature requests.

 ## 📜 License

 This project is distributed under the [MIT License](./LICENSE).
-You are free to use, modify, and distribute it according to the license terms.
+You are free to use, modify, and distribute it under the terms of the license.

 <!-- Go -->